-In the vast healthcare industry of medical practices, hospitals, charities, and community, QR codes can be used for many overlooked topics as a way to relay information to people.
-QR codes can be used to educate people about diseases with information they can take home, share video chats and interviews regarding preventive measures and warning signs, and share information about charities and how the community can donate time and funds to amazing causes.
+QR codes in healthcare can be used to educate people about diseases with information they can take home, share video chats and interviews regarding preventive measures and warning signs, and share information about charities and how the community can donate time and funds to amazing causes.
+QR codes in healthcare can relay a lot of information that only printed pamphlets could in the past, wasting paper and ink, making information costly and it wasn't sustainable.

 Use a Supercode QR code for social media to invite people to follow your organization, medical office, pharmacy, or brand overall.
-Show people who you are with live chats and tips!
-If you enjoy announcing events, services, and new and helpful healthcare products on your social media sites, then having a beautifully designed QR code on your website and marketing materials will expand your audience so you can help people further.
+Show people who you are with live chats and tips.
+If you enjoy announcing events, services, and new and helpful healthcare products on your social media sites, then having a creative QR code design on your website and marketing materials will expand your audience so you can help people further.

 Gaining feedback can be a difficult task.
 With Supercode's QR code for feedback, allow patients and event guests the option to give valuable star ratings on customizable questions and categories.
 Collect comments and contact information to build a two-way communication channel if it's necessary to address any concerns or reach out for a thank you.